Transfer

 describe_security_policy(security_policy_name, params::Dict{String,<:Any})

-Describes the security policy that is attached to your file transfer protocol-enabled server.
+Describes the security policy that is attached to your server or SFTP connector.
 The response contains a description of the security policy's properties.
-For more information about security policies, see Working with security policies.
+For more information about security policies, see Working with security policies for servers or Working with security policies for SFTP connectors.

 Arguments

-• security_policy_name: Specifies the name of the security policy that is attached to the server.
+• security_policy_name: Specify the text name of the security policy for which you want the details.

 source